hazelgrove/livelits-paper/pldi21/artifact/README.txt

      a captured value, here `200` (to make it clear that the captured value need not be a variable).
 It is not actually needed but can be used if desired.

-     The model type for $slidy is a pair of integers (the current and max value).
+     The model type for $slidy is a pair of integers (the current and a splice reference for the splice that determines the max value.)

      The action type is an integer, corresponding to a click action at that location.